arioch/vagrant-kick/README.md

     [node01] LOCAL
     [node01] check_http -H 192.168.1.10 -p 80
     CRITICAL - Socket timeout after 10 seconds

+### Local tests
+Anything inside $vmname.local will be executed on your local workstation.
+This could be used to test if certain ports or services are exposed from the virtual machine using e.g. Nagios plugins or nmap.

+### Remote tests
+Anything you put inside $vmname.local will be executed on your vm called $vmname, using SSH.
+The following test...

+    $ cat tests/node01.ssh
+    uptime

+would return the same output as...

+    $ ssh 192.168.1.10 "uptime"

 ### Installation
     $ rake install